Dental Implants -

-The term "endosseous" refers to the fact that the implant is embedded within bone (the jawbone).
+- The term "endosseous" refers to the fact that the implant is embedded within bone.

-The term "root form" refers to the fact that the shape of the implant is somewhat similar to the shape of a natural tooth's root.
-(This isn't precisely accurate in the sense that some teeth have multiple roots. - See our picture to the right.)
+- The term "root form" refers to the fact that the shape of the implant is somewhat similar to the shape of a natural tooth's root.
+(This isn't precisely accurate in the sense that some teeth have multiple roots. - See animation.)

 #1) The implant "fixture."

-The fixture is that part of the implant that is embedded in and becomes fused with the jawbone.
+The fixture is that part of the implant that's embedded in and becomes fused with the jawbone.

-It's the portion that lies below the gum line and for all practical purposes can be considered to be an artificial root.
+It's the portion that lies below the gum line and, for all practical purposes, can be considered to be an artificial tooth root.

 Osseointegrated implant fixtures are made out of the metal titanium.
 It may either be "commercially pure" (over 99.5% pure) or an alloy (titanium combined with aluminum and vanadium, so to improve strength and fracture resistance).

-Fixtures can have a hollow or solid, cylindrical or screw-shaped design.
+Fixtures can have a hollow or solid, and then cylindrical or screw-shaped design.

-The surface of a fixture may be coated with a special bone-regeneration material such as hydroxyapatite.
-Some manufacturers feel that this helps the osseointegration (fusion) process take place more rapidly.
+The surface of a fixture is sometimes coated with a special bone-regeneration material such as hydroxyapatite.
+Some manufacturers feel that this helps the osseointegration (fusion) process to take place more rapidly.
 (The need for this is also disputed.)